 - Get one Southwest personal credit card and one Southwest business credit card; or

-I personally think it’s better to get two Southwest business credit cards since business cards don’t count to your 5/24 status, but which option you pick will depend on your personal situation and what the signup bonuses are at the time you apply.
+I personally think it’s better to get two Southwest business credit cards since business cards don’t count toward your 5/24 status, but which option you pick will depend on your personal situation and what the signup bonuses are at the time you apply.
+There are also ways to get two Southwest Personal Cards by taking advantage of some application timing things, but that’s a more advanced play that isn’t necessary for most people (if you really want to know how that works, feel free to send me an email).

 Note that Chase does have a rule in which you are only allowed to get one business card every 30 days, so as a result, if you are applying for two business cards, you’ll have to wait at least 30 days between your applications.
-In general, it’s a good idea to space out your applications anyway when applying for Chase cards.
+In my experience, it’s usually a good idea to space out your applications anyway when applying for Chase cards.

 Final Thoughts